When people make comments about your tinnitus or hyperacusis, these are some suggestions for raising awareness about hyperactive hearing.

 You can’t see hearing hyperactivity.
 It’s invisible like chronic pain.
 This comment puts the person with hyper ears between the proverbial rock and hard place.
 If we let ourselves go and show how we actually feel, people are uncomfortable and don’t want to be around us.
 On the other hand, if we manage to fix ourselves up and put on a brave face, no one realizes we’re struggling.
 If somebody said, “My diabetes is flared up” people would be very understanding.
 If somebody says, “My tinnitus and/or hyperacusis are flared up”, why should it be any different?

 Some people imply you’re bonkers if you say you have hyper ears.
-Professionals like audiologists do evaluations, check hyper ears severity and provide aids and/or therapy including counselling and management strategies based on hyper ears science.
+Professionals like audiologists do evaluations, check tinnitus and hyperacusis severity, and provide aids and/or therapy including counselling and management strategies based on evidence-based science.
 Why would they waste their time on something imaginary?
 Scientists don’t study imaginary conditions.
 Again, there are brain imaging tests that can prove if a person has tinnitus and hyperacusis or not.

 A reasonable answer is, “Science proves that tinnitus and hyperacusis are from hearing system hyperactivity.
 You’re right, it is in my head.”